tychop/GitGulf/README.md

 Choose from the following commands:

 ```
-`-s, --status`        : Show all repository statuses.
+`status`        : Show all repository statuses.
-`-f, --fetch`         : Fetch all repositories.
+`fetch`         : Fetch all repositories.
-`-p, --pull`          : Pull all repositories.
+`pull`          : Pull all repositories.
-`-b, --branch` BRANCH : Switch all repositories to the specified BRANCH.
+`master`        : Switch all repositories to the 'main' branch.
-`-m, --main`          : Switch all repositories to the 'main' branch.
+`development`   : Switch all repositories to the 'development' branch.
-`-d, --development`   : Switch all repositories to the 'development' branch.
+`-b <branch>    : Switch all repositories to the specified branch.
-`-pr, --prune`        : Prune objects no longer reachable from all repositories.
-`-c, --cleanup`       : Clean up and optimize local repositories.
 ```

 ### Abbreviated Commands: